radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 ![Setting Access Controls](Media/Image6.1.jpg)

-Figure 12: Setting Access Controls

 ### Scope

 The scope of an access control rule can be entry level (base), one level or subtree level.
 Entry level pertains to the single entry specified in the Target DN.
 One level pertains to the entry specified in the Target DN and all child branches one level below it.
 Subtree level pertains to the entry specified in the Target DN as well as all child branches below this point.
+Examples of entry level and subtree level access controls are shown below.

 ![Example of Entry Level Access Control](Media/Image6.2.jpg)

-Figure 13: Example of Entry Level Access Control

 ![Example of Sub Tree Level Access Control](Media/Image6.3.jpg)

-Figure 14: Example of Sub Tree Level Access Control

 ### Target Attributes